jfpuget/Kaggle_TrackML/doc/README.md

-Documentation of the approache used in that challeng.
+Documentation of the approach used in that challenge.